-In late August, students will be able to view their timetable and locker assignments on the PowerSchool Student Portal.
-Go to the website at www.ardrossan.ca for dates.
-As well, there will be designated dates in August for course changes posted on the website.
+In late August, students will be able to view their timetable on the PowerSchool portal.
+Watch the website at www.ardrossan.ca for dates.
+As well, there will be designated dates in August for course changes and locker assignments also posted on the website.
+It is important to come on your assigned day as courses become full quickly.
+Again, it is very important that students select their courses carefully, as changes cannot always be accommodated once the timetable is built.